 Republicans have fought to keep up statues in New Orleans "honoring" Confederate generals and other 19th-century white supremacists.
 Now, in a victory for basic decency, mayor Mitch Landrieu is finally removing them.

-This morning, New Orleans mayor Mitch Landrieu made a major announcement: Four prominent monuments around the city honoring white supremacists will be torn down over the next few days.
+On Monday, New Orleans Mayor Mitch Landrieu made a major announcement: Four prominent monuments around the city honoring white supremacists will be torn down over the next few days.

 The monuments include statues of Confederate Generals Robert E. Lee and P. G. T. Beauregard, Confederate President Jefferson Davis, and, perhaps most repulsive, an obelisk known as the Liberty Monument, which commemorated a violent, failed coup against the biracial Reconstruction government in New Orleans by the Crescent City White League.